kumu/docs/guides/systems-practice.md

 To indicate the causality of a connection, first click on the connection so that the [profile](/guides/profiles.html) appears on the left side of your screen.
 You'll see a placeholder at the top that says "add connection type".
 Click that placeholder, then choose which of the above best represents the causality of the connection.
 You'll then see the corresponding "+" or "-" appear at the ends of the connection.

 #### Creating a loop label
 You'll continue adding elements and connections until you have one or more loops.
 It can be helpful to explicitly name the loops you are building by adding a loop label.
-To add a loop label, click the green "+" button and then choose "add loop".
+To add a loop label, click the green <i class="fa fa-plus"></i> button and then choose "add loop".
 You then need to click on each connection that is part of the loop, then add a loop label, and finally hit enter.

 Now if you click on the loop label, you'll see a profile for the loop show up on the left hand side.
 Use this to include a narrative of the dynamics of the loop.